Dave864/rshell/README.md

 ####Bug List

-* If multiple types of connectors are entered, the program will yield undefined behaviour.
+* If multiple types of connectors are entered, the program will run the first command and then yield an error.
-* This program can only run executables in the /bin directory in bash.
+* This program cannot run the cd command
-* The program will stop functioning properly if only a newline character is entered.
 * When redirecting output to multiple files, only the last file in the chain will recieve the output.
 In other words